ci-blox/ci4auth/README.md

 ## Installation Notes
 (better instructions coming soon)
+- this library/framework uses the "Composer install" method.
 - clone this library
 - run composer install
-- note: we DO NOT include CI4, composer WILL INSTALL IT NOW
+- note: we DO NOT include CI4, composer WILL INSTALL IT
-- migrations included to create tables: once your database and config are setup, then run the Auth migrations:  php spark migrate:latest -all
+- migrations included to create tables: once your database and config are set up, then run the Auth migrations:  php spark migrate:latest -all
-- run
+- to run, use
  php -S localhost:8080 -t public

 ## Contributing